SamSwee/learnweb3io/freshman-track/readme.md

 Coded a file on Remix IDE and compiled it.
 Before deploying it on the Rinkeby Testnet, I had to enter the name and symbol of my cryptocurrency.
 Once the contract is deployed, I can copy the contract address and import custom assets on metamask.
 One file:
 - LW3Token.sol

+## Level 9 - Minted a NFT
+Coded a NFT contract (NFTee.sol), and then wrote a script to deploy it (deploy.js) on the Rinkeby Network and making use of an Alchemy API.
+There was also a need to expose the private key of the Metamask account, so I created a dummy account which only has testnet eth.